-Let $\mathcal{P} \from N \to T \setminus (R_{k+1} \cup R_{k+2} \cup \ldots \cup R_n)$ be the bundle projection map.
-Note that the link~$\overline{\calL}$ projects to $\calL$, a union of $k$ rods in the base space $T \setminus (R_{k+1} \cup R_{k+2} \cup \cdots \cup R_n)$, which is a 2-torus in~$\TT^3$ with $n-k$ punctures.
+Let $\mathcal{P} \from N \to \TT^2_{n-k}$ be the bundle projection map.
+Note that the link~$\overline{\calL}$ projects to $\calL$, a union of $k$ rods in the base space $\TT^2_{n-k}$, which is a 2-torus in~$\TT^3$ with $n-k$ punctures.
 The rod $R_i$ projects to a $(p_i,q_i)$-curve on this punctured torus.

 After a small deformation of the rods, we may ensure that their projections intersect transversely, with at most two arcs meeting at each intersection point.
-Any pair of projections $\calP(R_i)$ and $\calP(R_j)$ intersect at least $\abs{p_iq_j-p_jq_i}$ times; see for example~\cite[Section~1.2.3]{Farb-Margalit:APrimerOnMCG}.
-The $(p_i,q_i)$-curve $\calP(R_i)$ intersects itself at least $\gcd(p_i, q_i) - 1$ times.
-Hence, the total geometric intersection number of $\calP(\calL)$ is
+Since the number of rods is finite, we can also ensure, up to small deformation, that \begin{enumerate} \item any pair of projections $\calP(R_i)$ and $\calP(R_j)$ intersect exactly $\abs{p_iq_j-p_jq_i}$ times; see for example~\cite[Section~1.2.3]{Farb-Margalit:APrimerOnMCG}; and \item the $(p_i,q_i)$-curve $\calP(R_i)$ intersects itself exactly $\gcd(p_i, q_i) - 1$ times. \end{enumerate}